arcee-ai/aws-samples/README.md

-This repository contains developer resources to work with Arcee models on AWS.
-It includes sample notebooks demonstrating how to deploy and use various Arcee models on Amazon SageMaker.
+This repository contains developer resources demonstrating how to deploy and use various Arcee models on Amazon SageMaker.

+You're welcome to use them in your projects.
+Of course, we will always appreciate proper credit and a friendly message :)

+For information or to discuss how Arcee can help your business, please contact julien@arcee.ai.

 ## Models